Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Partitioning using matrix coefficients

-It is readily seen that~(\ref{eqn:min_subopt_mincut}) represents the well-known problem of graph partitioning, which aims at finding equal-sized vertex sets $I$ and $J$ with the minimal (weighted) edge cut.
-In particular, repeating the derivations in Subsection~\ref{subsec:uv} for this problem, we can define the bipartition $\left\{ I, J\right\}$ according to the components of the eigenvector corresponding to the smallest eigenvalue of
+where $\{\bar I_{opt}, \bar J_{opt}\}$ is expected to approximate an optimal $\{I_{opt},J_{opt}\}$ in~(\ref{eqn:opt}).
+It is readily seen that~(\ref{eqn:subopt_mincut})--(\ref{eqn:min_subopt_mincut}) delivers the well-known problem of graph partitioning, which aims at finding equal-sized vertex sets $I$ and $J$ with the minimal cut weight.
+The solution of~(\ref{eqn:subopt_mincut})--(\ref{eqn:min_subopt_mincut}) can be approximated by an available graph partitioning scheme which admits edge weighting.
+In our numerical examples, we use MeTiS.

-where $L_w$ is the \textit{weighted} graph Laplacian.
-The recursive application of this procedure leads to the partitioning scheme, which is similar to the standard RSB algorithm with the difference that now edge weights $w_{ij} = \frac{a_{ij}}{\sqrt{a_{ii} a_{jj}}}$ are encapsulated into the graph Laplacian.